MPAS-Dev/compass/docs/developers_guide/landice/test_groups/enthalpy_benchmark.rst

 The shared config options are described in :ref:`landice_enthalpy_benchmark` in the User's Guide.

-Additionally, the configuration has a shared ``namelist.landice`` file with several common namelist options, such as the time step, run duration, and thermal solver; and a shared ``streams.landice`` file that defines the ``input``, ``restart``, and ``output`` streams.
+Additionally, the test group has a shared ``namelist.landice`` file with several common namelist options, such as the time step, run duration, and thermal solver; and a shared ``streams.landice`` file that defines the ``input``, ``restart``, and ``output`` streams.